 As someone who tends to overthink, I have always been curious about the impact it has on my mind and body.
 Over the years, I have realized that overthinking goes beyond just being lost in thoughts, as it can have significant psychological and physiological effects.
 In this section, I will explore these effects in depth, shedding light on the detrimental consequences of overthinking that extend far beyond mere mental exhaustion.

-See also How many calories are in a pint of jack daniels
+See also How many calories in homemade mashed potatoes

 The Psychological Toll of Overthinking